This tall, dark, creamy cup of joe is iced and sweet!

 - Then pour once more through a coffee filter, to catch any small grounds left behind.
-If you own a French press, the process will be much simpler!
+If you own a French press, the process will be much simpler and save time!

-- To make the cream mixture, heat the sweetened condensed milk and the heavy cream in a saucepan over medium heat.
+- Making homemade Irish cream is really easy.
+To make the cream mixture, heat the sweetened condensed milk and the heavy cream in a saucepan over medium heat until fully combined.
 Add a pinch of salt.

 - Heat the mixture just until it begins to bubble around the edges.
 Remove from heat and stir in the Irish Cream.
 Refrigerate the mixture until ready to use.

 - Add both to your tall glass and add ice for a cold cream drinks cuisine at its finest.

 - Irish Cream.
 You can use any brand of Irish cream that you prefer.
 I always use Bailey’s Irish Cream but if you have a different brand that you know and love, go ahead and use that.

 - Coffee Grounds.
 You can use any brand of ground coffee that you already have on hand or enjoy.
 I have used both high-quality brands and cheaper brands for this recipe and have been satisfied by both.